4. Registration and fees

 LT – Toronto (ILAC)

-GC Flex gives you choice and flexibility in select programs to change the way you attend class.
+GC Flex gives you choice and flexibility in certain programs to change the way you attend class.
 Professors deliver lectures and labs in the classroom and simultaneously online.
 You can attend class:

 Although all course deliverables can be completed online, there will be due dates for assignments/tests.
 Some classes may have synchronous evaluation components required by a program’s accrediting body.
 Consult your course outline for details.

 Some parts of your program or course are online and other parts are delivered in person.
-You will need to come to campus for part of your program or course.
+You'll need to come to campus for part of your program or course.

 Programs are fully in person and require you to attend campus.

-Programs are delivered remotely, and you are not required to come to campus.
+Programs are delivered remotely, and you're not required to come to campus.
 Online learning can be:

-synchronous – you will meet with your professor for online classes at scheduled times, OR
+• synchronous – you'll meet with your professor for online classes at scheduled times, or

-asynchronous – you will complete online learning modules on your own.
+• asynchronous – you'll complete online learning modules on your own.

 4.2.3 General education